Immigrant Visa Wait TimesOn this page:

 The time it takes for USCIS to approve a petition varies according to the type of petition and the specific USCIS office involved.
 Estimates for specific USCIS offices are available here.

-Time Required to Process through the National Visa Center and the U.S. Consulate
+Time Required to Process through the National Visa Center and the U.S. Embasy or Consulate

 Time for Case to Become Current